nhsconnect/ITK3-FHIR-eDischarge/pages/test/test_security.md

 Depending on the chosen end usage, channel and network will influence the chosen security choice.

-# ITK3 Messaging Solution Considerations #
+# ITK Messaging Solution Considerations #

-Other ITK3 Messaging Solution considerations are shown below.
-Please click on the parts of the ITK3 Messaging Solution process to continue your ITK3 Messaging Solution creation journey.
+Other ITK Messaging Solution considerations are shown below.
+Please click on the parts of the ITK Messaging Solution process to continue your ITK Messaging Solution creation journey.

 {% include custom/provide_messaging.svg %}